b-chalpin/knn-gene-localization/README.md

 ##### Using Conda

-To create the virtual environment and install required Python packages, run the following commands in the terminal:
+To create the virtual environment, install required Python packages, and run the program, execute the following commands in the terminal:

 ```
 conda env create -f environment.yml